-- On entry, called function proceeds by: - 1) Pushing the current FP (the callee's) frame pointer onto the stack. - 2) Setting FP to the current stack pointer. - 3) Updating SP such that the necessary space is allocated for local variables/intermediate values as needed.
+On entry, called function proceeds by:

+- 1) Pushing the old (the callee's) frame pointer onto the stack. - 2) Sets the frame pointer to the current stack pointer. - 3) It then continues using the stack for local variables/ intermediate values onto the stack as needed (using the new frame pointer reference)